yugabyte/yugabyte-db/docs/content/preview/develop/build-apps/java/ysql-vertx-pg-client.md

 This tutorial assumes that:

-- YugabyteDB is up and running.
-If you are new to YugabyteDB, you can download, install, and have YugabyteDB up and running within five minutes by following the steps in [Quick start](../../../../quick-start/).
+- YugabyteDB up and running.
+Download and install YugabyteDB by following the steps in [Quick start](../../../../quick-start/).
 - Java Development Kit (JDK) 1.8, or later, is installed.
 - [Apache Maven](https://maven.apache.org/index.html) 3.3 or later, is installed.